 In the chaos, a few lights blinked green, none for three seconds.

-Can you and others around your nonprofit find your light that is your vision?
+Can you and others around your nonprofit find the light that is your vision?
 Despite the turmoil around you, can you steer toward it?
 Or, are you at risk of running aground or getting run over?
 (Read more about vision challenges in this post on vision blocks.)